griptape-ai/griptape-docs/docs/griptape/quick_start.md

 # Quick Start

-Griptape separates the core framework from tools into two Python packages: `griptape-core` and `griptape-tools`.
-Explore Griptape tools in the [griptape-tools repo](https://github.com/griptape-ai/griptape-tools)
+Griptape of two core components: `griptape-core` and `griptape-tools`. `griptape-core` provides all the necessary abstractions for tool development and execution.

-First, install those packages:
+To get started, first, install those packages:

 ```
 pip install griptape-core